AYJACKSON-ICS4U/20time-log-due-every-saturday-night-awebs/README.md

 #### Week 11 (Nov 27 - Dec 1)

 I have not changed by project topic yet, however I have started learning the Java language in depth because it will allow me to complete this project.
-The source I am using is [**Oracle**](https://docs.oracle.com/javase/tutorial/java/concepts/index.html)
+The source I am using is [_Oracle_](https://docs.oracle.com/javase/tutorial/java/concepts/index.html)

+## Week 12 (Dec 4 - 8)

+Finished [_"What Is An Object"_](https://docs.oracle.com/javase/tutorial/java/concepts/object.html) and [_"What Is A Class"_](https://docs.oracle.com/javase/tutorial/java/concepts/class.html).
+I am leaning a lot and now realize there is a massive difference between javascript and java.